unstoppabledomains/dev-docs/partner/partner-api-endpoints.md

 ## Rate Limits

-The rate limits for the Partner API endpoints are limited to **60 requests per hour**.
+The rate limits for the Partner API endpoints are limited to **60 requests per IP per hour**.
 However, this is subject to change in the future.

 ## Fork Our Postman Collection